feldtsen/pointy-dit212/meeting-protocols/week4-2.md

 - Ability
     - Change implementation of behaviours
     - Anton will work on ability
-- Rework userstories as a group and create more tasks
+- Rework user stories as a group and create more tasks

 ## Wrap up
 - Next meeting 2020-09-28